adjusted cost base (or basis)

 a large donation, often given for a designated purpose in response to a special solicitation.
 The amount required to qualify as a major gift varies by organization.

-donations or grants made by a corporation that match employees' or directors' gifts made to registered public charities.
+donations or grants made by a corporation or individual that match employees' or directors' gifts made to registered public charities.
 Specific guidelines are established by individual corporations.

 in Quebec, a person with legal authority to draft a will.

 a gift in which the donor retains no interest and which may be used by the charity now.
-Also called a present gift.
+Also called a present or current gift.

 power to vary clause